 For the past 20+ years, I have been conducting water quality analysis, baseline testing, and conducting education programs for the citizens of Pennsylvania.
 Even though our groundwater resources are one of our most important assets, there is limited data on the quality and quantity of regional groundwater.
 While working at Wilkes University, I helped establish the formation of a "Citizen" Groundwater and Surfacewater Database.
 Even though I no longer work full-time at Wilkes University, I am working with Dr. Brian Redmond and Dr. Sid Halsor on the development, formation, and creation of this community tool.
 This regional water quality database is an unbiased warehouse of water quality data that is supported by fellow "Citizens" of this Commonwealth.
 After reviewing this information, I would hope you will take action and support the Citizens Groundwater and Surfacewater Database and Contribute to the PA Private Well Owner and Watershed Survey.

 The database will provide information about the current state of groundwater and surface water quality and serve as a basis for monitoring impacts related to Marcellus gas drilling and other activity in our region.
 The database initiative is the first of its kind in northeast Pennsylvania and the initial database targeted private wells in Luzerne and Columbia Counties, but we are reaching out to build partnerships throughout Northeastern Pennsylvania so the database can include other counties in the area, i.e., Bradford, Carbon, Columbia, Luzerne, Lackawanna, Monroe, Pike, Schuylkill, Susquehanna, Sullivan, Wayne, and Wyoming (Resource: Initial Press Release dated –August 17, 2010).
+In 2014, the program was taken over by the Keystone Clean Water Team and intergrated into the statewide mission of the organization.
+The outreach program is now statewide.

 The purpose of our database is twofold.
 We will use it to help us better understand the current and future groundwater and surface water quality for the region.
 The database will also be used to generate educational materials relating to regional water quality.
 The database is for research and education purposes, and will not be sold or used for any commercial purpose.
 The database is managed by representatives of the Environmental Engineering and Earth Sciences Department at Wilkes University, i.e., Dr. Brian Redmond and Dr. Sid Halsor.